artkonekt/concord/docs/models.md

 namespace Vendor\FavouriteModule;

 use Illuminate\Database\Eloquent\Model;
-use Vendor\ProductModule\Product as ModuleProduct;
+use Vendor\ProductModule\Product;

 class FavouriteItem extends Model
 {
     public function product()
     {
-        // Related class `ModuleProduct` gets carved in stone return $this->hasOne(ModuleProduct::class);
+        // Related class `Product` gets carved in stone return $this->hasOne(Product::class);
     }
 }
 ```
-The product relationship will always return `ModuleProduct` instead of `AppProduct` because it knows nothing about the fact you've extended it in your application.
+The product relationship will always return `Product` instead of `App\Product` because it knows nothing about the fact you've extended it in your application.

 Theoretically it's possible to also extend the `FavouriteItem` class and update the `product` relationship, but then you'd need to check every reference to products and do the same, which is utterly stupid.